-Recommended features to limit or manage within your Zoom meetings:
+With security in mind, the following features are recommended for your use as meeting host to limit or manage within your Zoom meetings:

 - Disallow Recording (only available to the host): Allow the attendee to start or stop a local recording of the meeting.
 Attendees do not have access to start a cloud recording.

 - Disallow Renaming (highly recommended): Attendees by default can change their name that is displayed to other participants.
 This change only applies to the current meeting.
-It is recommended to disable the ability to rename themselves within meetings.
-This will prevent undesired phrases or wording within participants displayed names.
+It is recommended to disable the ability for participants to rename themselves within meetings.
+This will prevent undesired phrases or wording within participants' displayed names.

 - Waiting Room (highly recommended): Allows attendees to be placed in a virtual waiting room while you prepare for the meeting.
 Recommended for all meetings.
-This is a good way to manage inbound participants.
-Allowing you to control who comes in to your meeting on a case by case basis.
-If a user seems suspicious you should not let them in.
+This is a good way to manage inbound participants and allows you to control who enters your meeting on a case by case basis.
+If a user seems suspicious, you should not let admit them to your meeting.
 For participant identity confirmation you can message participants in the waiting room within the meeting Chat.

 - Put On Hold: If the waiting room is not enabled, you'll see this option to place the attendee on hold.
 Similar to phone holds the user will be muted and deafened until the hold is removed.

-- Remove Participants: Dismiss a participant from the meeting.
-They won't be able to rejoin unless you allow participants to rejoin.
+- Remove Participants: This allows you to dismiss a participant from the meeting.
+The participant will not be able to rejoin unless you allow participants to rejoin.

 - Screen Share Annotation (highly recommended): When sharing a screen participants by default can annotate your screen publicly.
 It is recommended when sharing a screen to disable this feature by clicking More > Disable participants annotation within the share screen options at the top of the window.